sujaygarlanka/567-final-project/WEBSITE.md

 | Layered (cupy/GPU)        | 0.31              | 0.57               | 28.35                            |

 ## RL Agent
 I built an RL agent to play Flappy Bird.
 Flappy Bird is a game that requires the player to have a bird looking sprite navigate through gaps in pipes.
 The sprite has a constant x velocity as it moves towards the pipes.
 The player has the ability to apply a force in the y direction.
 The goal is for the player to time the application of the force to navigate through the gaps between the pipes for as long as possible.
+The code for running the agent can be found [here](https://github.com/sujaygarlanka/567-final-project/blob/main/code/flappy_bird/run_agent.py).

 ### Environment